-7-8- (use.)

 List Department Head/ Program Director Consulted: (Add to list as needed) Indicate Support for Proposal (yes/no) Date:

-1. Dr. Theresa Herrick www.Turnek JBD 11-8-
+1. Dr. Theresa Herrick Thurs twick lps 11-8-07

 2. 0

 3.

 4.

 5.

-If no, please attach explanation from a support the proposal responding Department Head indic eating why they do not

-support the proposal.
+If no, please attach explanation from responding Department Head indicating why they do not support the proposal.

-Note: Each new course proposal must include a short explanation describing how the new course integrates with the assessment process of the department in which the course will be This program will fit the department's assessment process by addressing the following objectives:
+\Note: Each new course proposal must include a short explanation describing how the new course integrates with the assessment process of the department in which the course will be taught.

+This program will fit the department's assessment process by addressing the following objectives: